 Fall fashion was in full effect for September, and Cyndi and I did another Fall Fashion collab.
 My most popular post from the month was the kick-off post for the series — this scoop neck sweater and bootcut jeans.

-We continued work on the house and spent a lot of time at band performances and football games, with David in his college marching band and Becca in her middle school marching band.
+We continued work on the house and spent a lot of time at band performances and football games, with D in his college marching band and R in her middle school marching band.

 Also in September, I took a solo trip to Maine to meet up with my mom and visit my grandfather.

-In October, Becca turned 13.
-We celebrated by taking her and David a Sixers basketball game.
-Caroline is not a sports fan and opted to sit this one out.
+In October, R turned 13.
+We celebrated by taking her and D a Sixers basketball game.
+C is not a sports fan and opted to sit this one out.

 My most popular post in October was the 25 Days of Fall Fashion recap.